 ABSTRACT

-Increasing atmospheric carbon dioxide equilibrates with surface seawater of hydrogen ions.
+Increasing atmospheric carbon dioxide equilibrates with surface seawater, elevating the concentration of aqueous hydrogen ions.
 This process, ocean acidification, is a future and contemporary concern for aquatic organisms.
-Pacific oysters (Crassostrea gigas) were collected from Friday Harbor, Washington, USA (48°31.7’ N, 12°1.1’ W) and spawned in July 2011. were exposed to three pCO2 : Ambient (400 ), MidCO2 (700 ), and HighCO2 (1000 ).
-After 24 hours of HighCO2 3 days post-fertilization HighCO2 were smaller and less calcified than developmental
+Pacific oysters (Crassostrea gigas) were collected from Friday Harbor, Washington, USA (48°31.7’ N, 12°1.1’ W) and spawned in July 2011.
+Larvae were exposed to three pCO2 treatments: Ambient (400 ppm), MidCO2 (700 ppm), and HighCO2 (1000 ppm).
+After 24 hours, a greater proportion of larvae in the HighCO2 treatment were calcified as compared to those at Ambient.
+There was no observed negative impact on larvae held at MidCO2 conditions (700 ppm).
+However, at 3 days post-fertilization larvae in the HighCO2 environment were smaller and less calcified than controls.
+The smaller size and decreased calcification at HighCO2 at 3 days can be attributed to developmental delay.

 INTRODUCTION

 Ocean acidification is expected to affect ecosystems at an accelerating pace over the next century (Caldeira and Wickett 2003; IPCC 2007).
-Seawater pH declines (acidification) in association with the uptake of anthropogenic CO2 and resultant increased H+ ion concentration.
-Many of the projected changes will have significant consequences for natural populations ranging from physiological changes to broad-scale range shifts (Talmage and Gobler 2011; O’Donnell et al. 2009; Wong et al. 2011; Tomanek et al. 2011; Banks et al. 2010; Perry et al. 2005).
+Seawater pH declines (acidifies) in association with the uptake of anthropogenic CO2 and resultant increased H+ ion concentration.
+Projected changes in atmospheric pCO2 may have significant consequences for natural populations ranging from physiological changes to broad-scale range shifts (Talmage and Gobler 2011; O’Donnell et al. 2009; Wong et al. 2011; Tomanek et al. 2011; Banks et al. 2010; Perry et al. 2005).

-Pacific oyster (Crassostrea gigas) larvae can be exposed to acidified waters throughout their planktonic period.
-The highest concentrations of pCO2 are in the near-surface waters of the ocean (Sabine et al. 2004), where larvae in the plankton tend to congregate.
-Similarly, oceanic upwellings combined with nearshore processes along the west coast of North America can expose larvae to water that is low in pH (sometimes as low as pH 7.4) and undersaturated with respect to aragonite (Feely et al. 2008, 2010).
-Undersaturation of aragonite, the primary form of calcium carbonate in the shells of many larval molluscs (Weiss et al. 2002) hinders shell formation in these organisms (Gazeau et al. 2011).
+Acidification of nearshore waters can occur via a variety of processes, including equilibration with elevated pCO2 in the atmosphere, upwelling events, and respiration.
+The highest concentrations of anthropogenic CO2 are in the near-surface waters of the ocean (Sabine et al. 2004), where larvae in the plankton tend to congregate.
+The upper ocean acidification in the North Pacific is proportional to the anthropogenic increase in atmospheric CO2, enforcing that the present-day pH changes are outside the range of natural variability (Byrne, R. et al. 2010).
+In addition to atmospheric sources of CO2, oceanic upwelling and nearshore respiration further reduce the pH of water in which larvae develop (as low as pH 7.4 along the west coast of North America) and increasingly result in waters undersaturated with respect to aragonite (Feely et al. 2008, 2010).
+These contemporary oceanic processes expose larval C. gigas and other species to transient acidified conditions that have elevated pCO2 similar to projections for future, more sustained conditions.
+Aragonite is the primary form of calcium carbonate in the shells of many larval molluscs (Weiss et al. 2002) and its undersaturation, specifically due to carbonate ion (CO32-) availability, can hinder shell formation and maintenance in these organisms (Gazeau et al. 2011).